 The XReality Center is made up of collaborative efforts from the XReality founder and staff, faculty committee, and students assistants.

 Maya Georgieva is the Director of Education Futures and she leads the XReality Center at The New School.
-Maya has delivered talks on Immersive Storytelling and Learning at MIT Media Lab, SXSWedu, EDUCAUSE, Fulbright, joint session between European Commission and European Parliament among others.
+Maya has delivered talks on XR, Immersive Storytelling and Learning at the MIT Media Lab, SXSWedu, EDUCAUSE, Fulbright, joint session between European Commission and European Parliament among others.
 She is the co-founder of Digital Bodies, an award winning website focusing on VR/AR/MR and their impact on education, media and society.
 She has facilitated master classes and talks on Immersive Storytelling, VR/AR/MR and New Media Narratives, Innovation in Higher Education and the Future of Learning.
+Maya has been featured in The Atlantic, The Economist and other publications.

 Daniel is an artist who creates interactive installations and site-specific interventions dealing with the cultural and social implications of emerging technologies.
 His research is driven by a curiosity about the ways in which technologies shape and transform urban spaces and civil liberties.
 More...